protontypes/open-sustainable-technology/README.md

 - [HVDC-Wise lib](https://github.com/HVDC-WISE/HVDC-Wise_lib) - Hosts a library of HVDC equipment models for model exchange, based on the IEC CIM/CGMES standard format.

 ### Grid Management and Microgrid

+> **What?** The control and coordination of electricity distribution networks, including smaller local systems called microgrids that can operate independently or alongside the primary grid.

+> **How?** These tools help simulate and optimize grid operation and management; coordinate large numbers of microgrids; balance demand and supply; and facilitate secure energy transactions between actors.

 - [Open Smart Grid Platform](https://github.com/OSGP/open-smart-grid-platform) - An open, generic, scalable and independent 'Internet of Things' platform, which enables various connected smart objects in the public space to be easily controlled and monitored.
 - [openleadr](https://github.com/OpenLEADR/openleadr-python) - Open Automated Demand Response (OpenADR) is an open and interoperable information exchange model and emerging smart grid standard.
 - [SEAPATH](https://github.com/seapath/meta-seapath) - Aims at developing a reference design and industrial grade open source real-time platform that can run virtualized automation and protection applications for the power grid industry.